 WASHINGTON, D.C. – Rep. Ted Yoho (R-FL) joined, Rep. Steve Stivers (R-OH), Rep. Alan Grayson (D-FL), and Rep. Robert Pittenger (R-NC) in sending a bipartisan letter to President Obama urging him to take immediate action to help prevent American citizens from further exposure to the Ebola Virus.

 Washington, DC– Congressman Ted S. Yoho (R-FL), along with others, sent a letter recently to Agriculture Animal and Plant Health Inspection Service (APHIS) Administrator Kevin Shea.

-Washington, DC – Congressman Ted S. Yoho (R-FL-03) made the following statement on the anniversary of the terror attacks of September 11, 2001:
+Washington, DC – Congressman Ted S. Yoho (R-FL-03) gave the following statement upon hearing the news that Attorney General Eric Holder will be stepping down.

 In The News

 The crowd swelled to about 100 at Congressman Ted Yoho's first constituent open house in Gainesville on Friday afternoon.